 John Tavares has brushed aside speculation of his interest in the Maple Leafs as an unrestricted free agent.
 What are the chances he leaves the Islanders?

-The total has gone OVER in four of the Bruins’ last six divisional road games, with one push, according to the OddsShark NHL Database.
-The total has gone UNDER in seven of the Senators’ last 10 home games.
+The total has gone over in just six of Nashville’s last 20 playoff games with seven pushes, according to the OddsShark NHL Database.
+The total has gone over in eight of Pittsburgh’s last 20 playoff games, with two pushes.